2022 Maryland Senate election: District 5

 The new 5th district encompasses most of Carroll County, including Eldersburg and Westminster.
-Two-term Republican incumbent Justin Ready, who was re-elected in 2018 with 71.5% of the vote, is running for a third term unopposed.
+Two-term Republican incumbent Justin Ready, who was re-elected in 2018 with 71.5% of the vote, ran for a third term, unopposed.

 District 6

 The new 6th district encompasses southeast Baltimore County, including Dundalk, Essex, and Edgemere.
-Two-term Republican incumbent Johnny Ray Salling, who was re-elected in 2018 with 55.3% of the vote, is running for a third term.
+Two-term Republican incumbent Johnny Ray Salling, who was re-elected in 2018 with 55.3% of the vote, ran for a third term.